aaronparker/aaronparker.github.io/_posts/2008-02-03-sequencing-apple-quicktime-7x.md

 ### Installing QuickTime

-Before I look at setting preferences, I&#8217;ll address automating the installation of QuickTime, because I want to make this sequence repeatable and I want to control which components are installed.
+Before I look at setting preferences, I'll address automating the installation of QuickTime, because I want to make this sequence repeatable and I want to control which components are installed.
 Specifically I want to avoid installing the Apple Software Updater.

 Download the QuickTime installer (without iTunes), available from the [Apple web site](http://www.apple.com/quicktime/download/) (7.6.6 at the time of writing).
 Extract this file to obtain the included Windows Installer files.